debiki/talkyard/README.md

         cd ed
         git submodule update --init

-1. Edit the system config so that ElasticSearch will work: (run this as one single command, not one line at a time)
+1. Append some settings to the system config so that ElasticSearch will work:
+   (run this as one single command, not one line at a time)

         sudo tee -a /etc/sysctl.conf <<EOF